-Applicants must call 217-875-3041 to make an APPLICATION APPOINTMENT with the Training Director.
+Applicants must call the Training Director at 217-875-3041 to schedule an APPLICATION APPOINTMENT.

 The Training Center is located in the east half of IBEW Local 146's facility located at 3390 North Woodford Street, Decatur, IL 62526.
-Please report to the North Entrance, Single Door.
+Please report to the North side, North entrance, single door.
+This door is marked with the Training Center's Logo.

-Application Deadline for Opportunities available in 2020 is January 9, 2020 Aptitude Test is January 16, 2020
+Application Deadline for Opportunities available in 2022 is January 6, 2022 Aptitude Testing is scheduled for January 13, 2022

-Applicants must consider the following: qualifying on an Aptitude Test, Background Check, placement on ranking score/eligibility list after an Interview, and if after accepting an apprenticeship opportunity - pass Drug Screen and Preemployment Physical Exam.
+Applicants must consider the following: qualifying on an Aptitude Test, Background Check, placement on ranking score/eligibility list after an Interview, and if after accepting an apprenticeship opportunity - pass Drug Screen and Pre-employment Physical Exam; METC maintains a zero tolerance for THC.